vjcitn/RNCBIGene/README.md

 `devtools::install_github("vjcitn/RNCBIGene")`

-# Purpose
+# Purposes

+## Simplified, unified annotation for all organisms addressed by NCBI

+The `org.*.*.db` packages are powerful and reliable but have a complex stack of schemata and scripts for generating organism-specific packages.

-Text files from NCBI Gene were transformed to parquet and placed in an NSF Open Storage Network bucket.
+This package works the basis of a one-line transformation to parquet of compressed text from NCBI.
+The parquet files were placed in an NSF Open Storage Network bucket.

 The `geneFromCache` function retrieves and caches the parquet files.

 ```
 > example(geneFromCache)